Herbs Have Everything Flavor Aroma Good Looks

 Rosemary may be for remembrance, but there are at least four other herbs which the gardener should keep in mind this spring.
-There is room for lavender, parsley, basil and chives in even the postage-stamp plot, and others, equally decorative and delicious, can be added by the gardener who has so much space they can even plant an herb garden.
+There is room for lavender, parsley, basil and chives in even the postage-stamp plot (next to the garden steps), and others, equally decorative and delicious, can be added by the gardener who has so much space they can even plant an herb garden.

 Lavender is a perennial and handsome both for its gray foliage and slender spikes of flowers.
 Even the dullest nose will react to the pleasant, clean fragrance of both its leaves and flowers.
 Planted in groups of three to five among other perennial ilowers, lavender can be cherished for its purely decorative effects.
 Or tuck a plant here and there near steps or by walks and doorways.
 There will be enough flower heads to dry for drawers and linen shelves. lf you are fortunate enough to be traveling in England this summer, you’ll see lavender beds and clumps and hedges and you’ll wonder how any garden can get along without it.